 At Costco, you can find almost anything in bulk and score some nice rental car deals to boot.
-But does the superstore also offer rental car insurance?
+But does the discount superstore also offer rental car insurance?

 Not quite.
-Renting a car with your Costco membership discount will snag you a great deal, but it's up to you to make sure you have insurance—either through your personal auto insurance or credit card, or purchased over the rental-car counter.
+Renting a car with your Costco membership discount can snag you a great deal, but it's up to you to make sure you have insurance—either through your personal auto insurance or credit card, or purchased over the rental-car counter.

-The only way to know for sure if a Costco discount is in fact the best possible deal is to do your due diligence and comparison shop.
+The only way to know for sure if a Costco discount is in fact the best possible deal is to do your homework and comparison shop.
 You can do this research yourself, or let AutoSlash crunch the numbers for you.
 We scour the internet for discounts and coupons and factor in your memberships to groups such as Costco, AAA and AARP, so you always know all the bases were covered.
 Best of all, our service is free.

 Do You Need Supplemental Rental Car Insurance?